developit/microbundle/README.md

 	--compress       Compress output using Terser
-	--strict         Enforce undefined global context and add "use strict" --name           Specify name exposed in UMD and IIFE builds --cwd            Use an alternative working directory  (default .)
+	--strict         Enforce undefined global context and add "use strict" --name           Specify name exposed in UMD and IIFE builds --amd.id         ID for AMD module (default is anonymous) --amd.define     Function to use in place of `define` --cwd            Use an alternative working directory  (default .)
 	--sourcemap      Generate source map  (default true)
 	--raw            Show raw byte size  (default false)